mateuszniechwiej/MS-2-Quiz-game/README.md

 # Deployment

-### This website was developed using GitPod and VSCode, with repository hosted on GitHub.
+### This website was developed using GitPod and VSCode, with a repository hosted on GitHub.

 ## Project Initiation
  This project was created using the following steps: